udacity/nd0821-c2-build-model-workflow-starter/README.md

 contains some boilerplate code as well as the download step.
 Your task will be to develop the needed additional step, and then add them to the ``main.py`` file.

+__*NOTE*__: the modeling in this exercise should be considered a baseline.
+We kept the data cleaning and the modeling simple because we want to focus on the MLops aspect of the analysis.
+It is possible with a little more effort to get a significantly-better model for this dataset.

 ### Exploratory Data Analysis (EDA)
 The scope of this section is to get an idea of how the process of an EDA works in the context of pipelines, during the data exploration phase.
 In a real scenario you would spend a lot more time